What Is Vulnerability Scanning? (Definitive Guide)

 Another challenge organizations face is dealing with false positives and negatives, which can lead to a false sense of security or cause teams to burn through resources chasing non-existent vulnerabilities.

-• False positives occur when a vulnerability scan identifies a potential vulnerability that does not actually exist.
+• False positives occur when a vulnerability scan identifies a potential vulnerability that does not exist.

 • False negatives occur when a vulnerability scan fails to identify a real vulnerability.